notsag-dev/run-experiment-on-real-quantum-computer/README.md

 IBMQ.load_account()
 ```

-We're now all set to start using real quantum computers!
-Let's list all the available backends we can use, including most likely several quantum computers and a simulator:
+We're now all set to start interacting with the IBMQ back-ends!
+Let's list all of them, which would include most likely several quantum computers and a simulator:

 ```python